Digital-Skills-For-Researchers-ABI-2017/Course-Calendar/modules/programming/index.md

 title: Programming

-introduction: This module will introduce you to programming using Python, a popular language for use in scientific computing.
-There are many code libraries built on top of Python, allowing you to extend its functionality for a wide range of purposes.
+introduction: This module will introduce you to programming using R, Python or Matlab, popular languages used in scientific computing.
+There are many code libraries built on top of R, Python and Matlab, allowing you to extend its functionality for a wide range of purposes.
 The skills you develop in this module will also be relevant in any other programming languages you may use in future.

 learning-outcomes:

-  - Understand and use basic control structures in Python
+  - Understand and use basic control structures in R, Python or Matlab
-  - Create simple Python programs using named variables and control structures
+  - Create simple R, Python or Matlab programs using named variables and control structures
-  - Debug and create tests for basic Python programs.
+  - Debug and create tests for basic R, Python or Matlab programs.
   - Understand why testing is used in software development.
 Write unit tests for functions.

 badges: